Thank you to all our Volunteers. We look forward to seeing you in 2021!

 Your volunteer experience will allow you to work with other committed individuals in support of 60 promising golfers and our charity.
 In addition to that, volunteers will receive:

 *** Volunteer Packages can be picked up on Wednesday September 11th prior to the volunteer party starting at 5:00pm or prior to your scheduled shift.

-This page describes the various tournament committees, their function and what is expected of volunteers who are considering registering for them.
+This page describes the various tournament committees, their function, and what is expected of volunteers who are considering registering for them.
 The Canada Life Championship would not happen without the 250-plus volunteers who are required to make this tournament a success.
-Volunteers are needed in a number of areas, and we appreciate the support provided by the people of London and surrounding area during previous tournaments.
+Volunteers are needed in a number of areas, and we appreciate the support provided by the people of London and surrounding area.
 The goal of the tournament is to raise money for charity and those in need.
-There is a small cost associated with volunteering to assist in covering the costs of volunteer golf shirts, hats and daily food that all volunteers receive.
+There is a small cost associated with volunteering to assist in covering the costs of volunteer golf shirts, hats, and daily food that all volunteers receive.
 Thank you so much for your time and valued support and we hope you enjoy this incredible experience!

 Since caddies are paid, they are not technically volunteers.
 People interested in being caddies do NOT register here, but should call the Highland County Club Professional Shop at 519-681-8251.

 Volunteers on the hospitality committee will work in corporate areas throughout the golf course.
 Volunteers will act as a concierge for the designated corporate areas, such as Skyboxes and Tents.
 Volunteers will be needed Monday afternoon, with the majority of volunteers being needed Thursday to Sunday.

 Volunteers will be provided with a handheld device on which they will record players’ length of drives on 2 specific holes.
 They will pace off the distance from pre-measured markers on the fairway before inputting the distances.
 Volunteers will be needed Thursday to Sunday.